manoverboard/AndrewBoardman/_projects/shopping-with-golden-boy-manitoba.md

 I set about taking photos of all of the stores along South Osborne, which includes award-winning restaurants, delightful cafes, and independent booksellers.
 I then unified these storefronts by cropping them from their surroundings and standardizing their sizes.

-In came the Golden Boy, who at about 17 feet tall, would
+In came the Golden Boy, who at about 17 feet tall, would be shown walking through the neighbourhood, sending his regards, and collecting goods for his golden family.
+Maskless, because he is metal, he is light of feet and excited to see what is dawning in the contactless coterie of enterprising shopkeepers.

+The final animated GIF is below

 ![shop local Manitoba gif little sister cafe ](/uploads/uploads/uploads/shop-local-manitoba-boardman-1080-animation.gif "Shop Local Manitoba")